william-mush/cursor-tutorial/README.md

 ---

-Built with ❤️ using Cursor and Next.js
+Built with ❤️ using Cursor and Next.js# Trigger Vercel rebuild Sat Oct  4 15:37:33 MDT 2025